couchbase/query/docs/n1ql-preview-model.md

 query needs of Couchbase users and applications at scale.

 This paper previews the Couchbase approach to querying.
-It is written for readers who are familiar with Couchbase and with database concepts in general.
+It is written for readers who are familiar with database concepts.
 This paper is a conceptual overview, and not a tutorial, reference manual, or explication of syntax.
 It presents the overall Couchbase approach, and not a specific feature set associated with a product release or point in time.

 The following sections discuss the Couchbase data model; the Couchbase query model; and the new query language N1QL (pronounced "nickel"),